mateiz/incubator-spark/docs/configuration.md

 val sc = new SparkContext("local", name, extraConfig)
 {% endhighlight %}

 You can also use system properties for configuring Spark.
 You need to either pass it with a -D flag to the JVM (for example `java -Dspark.cores.max=5 MyProgram`) or call `System.setProperty` in your code *before* creating your Spark context.
+Now this is different than before, earlier(in older versions i.e. before 0.9.x) it was possible to configure even after spark context is created, it made sense inside the repl.
+However this is not possible now, the configuration either provided as config files or with setProperty has to be provided before creating a spark context.
+It is thus important to note *configuration settings are immutable* and are picked up at the time of creation of spark context.

 {% highlight scala %}
 System.setProperty("spark.cores.max", "5")